dis-sg/dis-sg.github.io/_mascotdex/jazz-o.md

 <figcaption>NDP 1988 <a href="https://www.nas.gov.sg/archivesonline/photographs/record-details/012c2dcc-1162-11e3-83d5-0050568939ad   " target="_blank">(Source)</a></figcaption>
 </figure>

-Have a trivia nugget about Jazz-O?
-Share your stories, photos and videos with us at designinsingapore65@gmail.com
+<i>Have a trivia nugget about Jazz-O?
+Share your stories, photos and videos with us at designinsingapore65@gmail.com</i>